Jedidiah-Solomon/Github_Actions/README.md

 You can also initialize ESLint configuration if you haven't already: npx eslint --init

+ESLint:

+Purpose: ESLint is a static code analysis tool that helps identify problematic patterns in your JavaScript code.
+It helps maintain code quality by enforcing coding standards, identifying potential bugs, and catching common mistakes.
+In the Workflow: By running npx eslint, you're analyzing your codebase for style and syntax errors, enforcing the rules you've set up in your ESLint configuration file.

+npm audit:

+Purpose: npm audit checks your project's dependencies for security vulnerabilities.
+It looks through your package-lock.json or package.json file and identifies known security issues, giving you an opportunity to fix them.
+In the Workflow: Running npm audit ensures that you are alerted to any vulnerabilities in the libraries your project depends on, helping you keep your project secure by recommending fixes.
+Why Include These in Your Workflow?
+ESLint helps ensure your code is clean, maintainable, and follows the agreed-upon coding practices.
+It's crucial for preventing future bugs and maintaining code consistency. npm audit is a security measure to ensure that your project is not using packages with known vulnerabilities, reducing the risk of security breaches in production.
+Including both in your GitHub Actions workflow automates code quality and security checks, allowing you to catch issues early, before they affect your project.

 npx snyk test and npx snyk monitor are two commands provided by Snyk to help you manage and monitor vulnerabilities in your project's dependencies, but they serve different purposes:

 npx snyk test